GitTerraGame/Play-GitTerra-Action/README.md

 ### Deploy the map to GitLab Pages

+> [!WARNING]
+> Don't use this if you already use GitLab Pages in your project or it will override your main GitLab Pages website with GitTerra map!

 If you don't use GitLab Pages hosting for anything else in your repo, it might be the easiest place to put your GitTerra map.
 You just need to add `GitTerra/pages` component to `.gitlab-ci.yml` file (in the root of the repository).
 Here's the full pipeline you can use:

 ```yaml